-Ricardo Montalban, one of Star Trek’s greatest guest stars, made unforgettable appearances as Khan Noonien Singh in the “Space Seed” episode of Star Trek: The Original Series and in Star Trek II: The Wrath of Khan.
-The beloved actor was born on November 25, 1920, meaning he would have turned 96 years old were he alive today.
-Sadly, the iconic actor died in 2009, but we at StarTrek.com honor his life and legacy with details, quotes and anecdotes from and/or about Montalban…
+Ricardo Montalban, one of Star Trek’s greatest guest stars, made unforgettable appearances as Khan Noonien Singh in the :Space Seed” episode of Star Trek: The Original Series and in Star Trek II: The Wrath of Khan.
+The beloved Mexican born actor was born on November 25, 1920, meaning he would have turned 99 years old this coming week.
+Sadly, he passed away in 2009, but we at StarTrek.com continue to honor his life and legacy with a look back at his life.

 "When I first played Khan (on television) I really enjoyed it," Montalban told journalist Ian Spelling during a 1994 interview for the New York Times Syndicate.
 “The show was treated with all seriousness by everyone and that spirit got to me.”